Left-wing populism: Mexico

-The current governing party, the National Regeneration Movement, is a left-wing populist party.
+Former President of Mexico, Andrés Manuel López Obrador (or AMLO for short), and his party, the Morena, are considered left-wing populist in nature.
+AMLO has been a politician in Mexico for over three decades.
+He has been described as many different things, including centre-left, progressive, a left-wing populist, social democratic, and economically nationalist.

 United States

+During the 1890s and 1900s, the People's Party (United States), commonly known as the Populists, was a political party that grew out of a broad, economically left-wing movement, agrarian in nature but formed out of a "coalition of farmers, laborers, and middle-class activists" during a period of intensive labor unrest and economic transformation in the United States.
+Concerned that the two major American political parties were too beholden to corporate interests and hence inimical to reform, this coalition gave rise to the People's Party by 1892.
+They cast themselves in opposition to big business, particularly the banks and gold standard, and the political establishment controlled by them.
+It advocated for government intervention in the economy, such as the government ownership of railroads.

 Huey Long, the Great Depression-era Governor-turned-Senator of Louisiana, was one of the first modern American left-wing populists in the United States.
 He advocated for wealth redistribution under his Share Our Wealth plan, which had its roots in the classical left-wing populist movement of Jacksonian democracy, which is related to the radical movement.

-Meanwhile, Bernie Sanders and Alexandria Ocasio-Cortez, self-described democratic socialists, are examples of modern left-wing populist politicians.
+Bernie Sanders and Alexandria Ocasio-Cortez, self-described democratic socialists, are examples of modern left-wing populist politicians.
+Sanders and Ocasio-Cortez's populist message tend to place the people in opposition to big business and the very wealthy.
 Ocasio-Cortez's Democratic primary victory over the establishment Democratic Caucus Chair Joe Crowley, a 10-term incumbent, was widely seen as the biggest upset victory in the 2018 midterm election primaries.
-The Nation magazine described Ocasio-Cortez as a "new rock star" who was "storming the country on behalf of insurgent populists."
-Elizabeth Warren is also mentioned as a representative left-wing or liberal populist, and she is sometimes evaluated as a social democrat.
+The Nation magazine described Ocasio-Cortez as a "new rock star" who was "storming the country on behalf of insurgent populists".
+Elizabeth Warren is also mentioned as a representative left-wing or liberal populist, and Warren is sometimes evaluated as a social democrat.
+Joe Biden is usually classified as a political moderate, but his economic policies occasionally have attracted the populist moniker.
+Sherrod Brown has also been cited as a "left-wing progressive" and populist.